When I was 18, I got a full scholarship for a one-month study abroad trip to Japan.

 So I built a 10-week course that will guide you from novice to confident real estate investor.

-Enrollment is closed for now, but we’ll re-open enrollment in spring 2020.
+Enrollment opens again on Monday, May 18th.
 If you want to be notified, join our VIP list to get all the updates!

 See you in class!⠀